Benjamin-Wall/Advanced-Discord-Bot/README.md

-float [INSPECT URL] - This gets the float for the given inspect link playlist [YOUTUBE URL ID] - Adds all the songs from the playlist to the queue np - To get the currently playing song join - to join the voice channel that your in disconnect - to leave the voice channel that your in
+float [INSPECT URL] - This gets the float for the given inspect link playlist [YOUTUBE URL ID] - Adds all the songs from the playlist to the queue np - To get the currently playing song
 ```

 ## Admin Commands: